javiannnnn/applied-machine-learning/README.md

+"""# Network Intrusion Detection with Machine Learning

-An applied machine learning project that detects malicious network traffic for a fictional cybersecurity organisation, **XYZ Cybersecurity**.
+An applied machine learning project that detects malicious network traffic for the fictional cybersecurity organisation **XYZ Cybersecurity**.

 The project develops and evaluates:

 - A **binary classifier** that predicts `BENIGN` or `ATTACK`
 - A **multiclass classifier** that identifies the specific network-traffic category
 - Cost-sensitive decision thresholds for operational deployment
-- A production monitoring and responsible-AI plan
+- A production-monitoring and responsible-AI plan

-The complete analysis is contained in AML.ipynb
+The complete analysis, model training and evaluation workflow is available in [`AML.ipynb`](./AML.ipynb).

 ## Project Overview

 Network-intrusion datasets are highly imbalanced: normal traffic and common denial-of-service attacks greatly outnumber rare attack types.
-This project therefore evaluates models using metrics that remain meaningful under imbalance, rather than relying only on accuracy.
+This project therefore uses metrics that remain informative under class imbalance instead of relying only on accuracy.

 The workflow covers:

 1. Dataset loading and consolidation
 2. Data cleaning and exploratory analysis
 3. Binary and multiclass feature engineering
-4. Imbalance handling with SMOTE and class weights
+4. Class-imbalance handling with SMOTE and class weights
 5. Baseline model comparison
 6. Optuna hyperparameter optimisation
 7. Soft-voting and stacking ensembles